 Adam and Joanne's Tips

-- Sweeter Mashed Sweet Potatoes: Add 2 tablespoons of brown sugar or maple syrup to the cooked potatoes before mashing.
+- Sweet Mashed Sweet Potatoes: Add 2 tablespoons of brown sugar or maple syrup to the cooked potatoes before mashing.
 We also like to increase the cinnamon by 1/4 teaspoon.
-Serve with a little extra maple syrup on top and if you enjoy nuts, add a handful of toasted pecans or walnuts.
+Serve with extra maple syrup on top, and if you enjoy nuts, add a handful of toasted pecans or walnuts.

 I meant nutritional information if I used plain Greek yogurt instead of sour cream and 1 TBS Natural no sugar added maple syrup.
 I actually made it this way and it was sooooo good!
 Thank you so much.